bryantjandra/goapi/README.md

 # GoLedger

 A **financial API service** built in Go, demonstrating backend engineering with **thread-safe concurrency**, **financial scenario simulations**, and a **scalable architecture**.
-This project showcases advanced Go patterns, including mutex-based concurrency control, comprehensive testing (with context-based cancellation), and financial-grade security.
+This project showcases advanced Go patterns, including mutex-based concurrency control and  comprehensive testing (with context-based cancellation).

 ## 🏆 Key Metrics